-- 43. Under the 2021 Code of Audit Practice, the audit of Best Value in councils is fully integrated within our annual audit work. - 44.
+- 44. Under the 2021 Code of Audit Practice, the audit of Best Value in councils is fully integrated within our annual audit work. - 45.
 Best Value at the council will be assessed comprehensively over the period of the audit appointment and will include an annual evaluation of the council's approach to demonstrating improvement in the effective use of resources and public performance reporting.
-We will also follow up findings reported previously in the council's 2021 Best Value Assurance Report to assess the pace and depth of improvement. - 45.
+We will also follow up findings reported previously in the council's 2020 Best Value Assurance Report to assess the pace and depth of improvement. - 46.
 In addition to our annual work on Best Value we will conduct thematic reviews as directed by the Accounts Commission.
 In 2022/23 our focus will be on the effectiveness of council leadership in developing new local strategic priorities following the elections in May 2022.
-Our conclusions and judgements will be reported in a separate report to management and summarised in our annual audit report. - 46.
+We will issue a separate management report on this work. - 47.
 At least once every five years, the Controller of Audit will report to the Accounts Commission on the council's performance in meeting its Best Value duties.
-The programme of Controller reports will commence in October 2023 on the councils listed in exhibit 5.
+The programme of Controller reports will commence in October 2023.
+Between October 2023 and September 2024 the programme will cover the councils listed in exhibit 4.

-Exhibit 5
+Exhibit 4